vsilaev/tascalate-async-await/README-NG.md

 3. `java.util.concurrent.CompletableFuture`
 4. `net.tascalate.concurrent.Promise` (see my other project [Tascalate Concurrent](https://github.com/vsilaev/tascalate-concurrent))

-For non-void results the actual result type class also implements `java.util.concurrent.Future` (even for the case [2] with `CompletionStage`).
-This means that you can safely upcast the result promise to the `java.util.concurrent.Future` and use blocking methods if necessary.
-Most importantly, you can use the `cancel(...)` method cancel the future returned.
+For non-void result types, the resulting class also implements `java.util.concurrent.Future`, even in the case of [2] with `CompletionStage`.
+This allows you to safely upcast the resulting promise to `java.util.concurrent.Future` and utilize blocking methods if needed.
+Notably, you can use the `cancel(...)` method to terminate the future that is returned.

-To return a result from the asynchronous method you have to use syntactic construct `return async(value)`.
-You must always treat both of these statements (calling `async` method and `return`-ing its result) as the single syntactic construct and don't call `async` method separately or store it return value to variable while these will lead to unpredicatble results.
-It's especially important if your method body is not linear.
-Depending on your established coding practice how to deal with multiple returns you should use either...
+To produce a result from an asynchronous method, you should use the syntax `return async(value)`.
+It is essential to treat the act of invoking the `async` method and `return`-ing its output as a single unified construct.
+Avoid calling the `async` method in isolation or assigning its result to a variable, as this can result in unpredictable behavior.
+This guideline is particularly important for methods with non-linear control flows.
+Based on your coding conventions for handling multiple return statements, you should either...
 ```java
 public @async CompletionStage<String> foo(int i) {
     switch (i) {